12255 El Camino Real Suite 250, San Diego, CA USA 92130

-Before launching his legal career, Rich was involved in the development of diesel injection systems at Siemens VDO and was a design engineer at Raytheon Missile System where he participated in the development and testing of a new weapon system.
+Before launching his legal career, Rich was involved in developing diesel injection systems at Siemens VDO.
+He was a design engineer at Raytheon Missile System, where he participated in developing and testing a new weapon system.

 Rich is fluent in German.

-Brigham Young University, B.S., Mechanical Engineering (2005) cum laude
+Brigham Young University B.S.
+(2005) Mechanical Engineering, cum laude

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.